 ‘God moves’ in Lower Hutt church

-“I believe we are sitting on the brink of the greatest revival we will probably ever see.
-Only time will tell but that’s where we are probably at,” says Mike Livengood, a visiting American evangelist to Hutt Christian Covenant Centre (CCC) in Lower Hutt.
+2000.
+“We are sitting on the brink of the greatest revival we will ever see.
+Only time will tell but that’s where we are at,” says Mike Livengood, a visiting American evangelist to Hutt Christian Covenant Centre (CCC) in Lower Hutt.

 “The revival in Argentina won’t look like the revival taking place in Africa,” he continues.
-There is right now certain evidences that certain cities in the world are being transformed.
+There is right now certain evidence that certain cities in the world are being transformed.
 As an example, a city in Guatemala has ninety per-cent born again Christians and there are other cities of that nature.
-The outpouring here is probably not the same as you would see in Pensecola.
-So, probably God is going to tailor it, according to culture and yet there will be certain things historically true in every major revival of the past, like repentance, cleansing, harvest, sense of the presence of God.
+The outpouring here is different from you would see in Pensecola.
+So, God is going to tailor it, according to culture and yet there will be certain things historically true in every major revival of the past, like repentance, cleansing, harvest, sense of the presence of God.
 According to a book by Brian Edwards, in every major revival there has been a tangible sense of the presence of God.
 It begins within the Church then to an awakening outside of the Church.
-If we are going to have a last days outpouring of the Spirit, that’s where it has got to get.
+If we are going to have a last day outpouring of the Spirit, that’s where it must get.
 But we are not there yet.
-At this point, in most places, it’s pretty much inside the Church.”
+At this point, in most places, it’s inside the Church.”

 Is revival happening at CCC?
 “I wouldn’t say revival”, Pastor Fawcet explains.
 “We have a move of God.
 God’s moving.
 Hearts are being revived and the Scripture is, He is going to come to revive His people so that they are going to serve Him with greater passion.
 They’re going to be more focused on fulfilling His mission, which is to bring the gospel to the world, and people will experience the presence of God.
 Our prayer is Lord, we want more of you.
 We want to see our nation changed for Jesus and that is the prayer of many churches, and we are in fellowship with lots of other Christians in the Hutt Valley here, having prayer with them, not for a Church, but for the city.
 Pastors are coming together to pray for the city.”

-Mr Livengood, relaxed and amicable in person and with a fiery streak behind the pulpit, adds that what has impressed him in the heart of the leadership in the Hutt Valley is the city wide prayer gathering.
+Mr Livengood, relaxed and amicable in person and with a fiery streak behind the pulpit, adds that what has impressed him in the heart of the leadership in the Hutt Valley is the city-wide prayer gathering.
 We have encouraged the body of Christ to pray for Hutt Valley and New Zealand, he says.
 “There’s no sense that we have arrived, or we have something someone else doesn’t have.
-We are just starting to see what God want to do at this point in time.”
+We are just starting to see what God want to do now.”

 “The other thing I’ve observed is this looking at the card count there have been people who have filled out decision cards from at least twenty-five different churches.
 At no point has this meeting been focused on this church.
 From the beginning we have tried to communicate with pastors that this is a safe place, if somebody comes here and is from another church, that pastor will be communicated with.”